Templar-Protocol/yield-model/README.md

 3. **Average initial collateral ratio**: The mean ratio of collateral value to loan value at loan origination.
    - Default: 1.5 (150% collateralization)
+   - Note: Actual collateral ratios will vary around this average due to the normal distribution.

 4. **Minimum collateral ratio**: The threshold below which a loan is liquidated.
    - Default: 1.2 (120% collateralization)